 Entry, Exit & Visa Requirements

 Latvia is a party to the Schengen Agreement.
-U.S. citizens may enter Latvia for up to 90 days for tourist or business purposes without a visa.
+This means that U.S. citizens may enter Latvia for up to 90 days for tourist or business purposes without a visa.
 Your passport should be valid for at least three months beyond the period of stay.
 You need sufficient funds and a return airline ticket.
-Specific immunizations are not required for travel to Latvia but you should be up to date on routine vaccinations while traveling to any destination.
-For additional details about travel into and within Schengen countries, please see our Schengen Fact Sheet.
+For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Latvia.

 Credible information indicates terrorist groups continue plotting possibly near term attacks in Europe.
 All European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
 U.S. citizens are reminded to remain vigilant with regard to their personal security.